AriFordsham/GHCWiki/prim-bool.md

 ## Solution

-This problem was solved by modifying comparison primops to return unboxed unlifted `Int#` instead of `Bool` (which is lifted and thus is returned as a thunk that needs to be evaluated).
+This problem was solved by modifying comparison primops to return unboxed unlifted `Int#` instead of `Bool`.
 Having `Int#` returned as a result of logical comparison will allow to use branchless bitwise logical operators instead of branching logical operators defined by Haskell.

 ## Implementation details